-On 28 September 2012, the National Assembly adopted the law on Sovereign Holding, which consolidates all assets which are currently under state ownership into a newly established fund under the ownership and control of the government.
+On 28 September 2012, the National Assembly adopted the Sovereign Holding Act, which consolidates all assets which are currently under state ownership into a newly established fund under the ownership and control of the government.
 The purpose of the law is to help maximise the value of and return on these investments.
-Subsequently, the law was voted on by the National Council and was returned to the National Assembly for another vote which will require 46 affirmative votes to pass.
-During this time, trade unions representing the energy sector and the government sector requested that the president of the National Assembly allow them to begin procedures necessary to pass the law through referendum.
+Subsequently, the law was voted on by the National Council and was returned to the National Assembly for another vote which required 46 affirmative votes to pass.
+On 23 October 2012, the National Assembly confirmed the Sovereign Holding Act.
+Additionally, trade unions representing the energy sector and the government sector filed a referendum initiative.
+On 19 December 2012, the Constitutional Court reached a verdict on the referendum initiative and ruled that the suspension of the implementation of the Sovereign Holding Act would be unconstitutional.
+The law was published on 27 December 2012 and entered into force the next day.